Tems

 Throughout her career, Tems has received several accolades, including two Grammy Awards, a Billboard Women in Music Award, four NAACP Image Awards, four BET Awards and three Soul Train Music Awards.
+As of 2025, Tems has sold over 25 million certified units worldwide, including 12 million RIAA certified units.

 Early life and education

 Tems was born on 11 June 1995, in Lagos, Nigeria.
 Her first name Temilade means "the crown is mine" in Yoruba; she is of Yoruba ethnicity.
 Her family relocated to the United Kingdom when she was an infant, then returned to Nigeria following her parents' divorce, when she was five years old.
 Tems resided in Ilupeju before moving to Lekki and later Ajah.
 She attended Dowen College for her secondary education and Monash South Africa for her tertiary education, where she obtained a degree in economics.

 In high school, she was frequently bullied because of her voice.
 At 11 years old, she joined her school choir and soon began singing in falsetto but was noticed by her music teacher who coached her and taught her how to play the piano.
 Tems often practiced singing with her brother, who often accompanied her on guitar.